The Fair Division of Hereditary Set Systems: Conclusion

 \section{Conclusion}

-We have presented a fair division algorithm for hereditary set systems which provides each agent with at least an $\frac{11}{30}$ fraction of its maximin share value.
+We have presented a fair division algorithm for hereditary set systems which provides each agent with at least an $\bestalpha$ fraction of its maximin share value.
 Several open problems remain.
 The first is to close the $0.007$ gap between the lower and upper bounds given for the performance of the procedure given in this paper.
 The second is to design a new procedure with a better performance guarantee.
 Of course, this may be easier to do for sub-classes of hereditary set systems.
 One very important sub-class is that of matroids.
-A matroid is a hereditary set system that also satisfies the {\em augmentation property}: given two independent sets $S$ and $T$ where $|S| > |T|$, there exists an element $s\in S$ such that $T \cup \{s\}$ is independent.
+A matroid is an hereditary set system that also satisfies the {\em augmentation property}: given two independent sets $S$ and $T$ where $|S| > |T|$, there exists an element $s\in S$ such that $T \cup \{s\}$ is independent.
 Because the almost-tight example presented in Section~\ref{sec:upper} is a (partition) matroid, the procedure presented in this paper does not have a better performance guarantee for matroids.
 So a third open problem would be to design a fair division algorithm that exploits the augmentation property to produce improved performance guarantees for matroids.\footnote{We remark that \cite{GM19} considers the maximin share problem in matroids but under a different model where, in addition to each agent being assigned a feasible set, the union of all these bundles must also be a feasible set.}

 ~\\ {{\sc Acknowledgements.}} The authors thank Jugal Garg, Vasilis Gkatzelis and Richard Santiago for interesting discussions on fair division.
 We are also grateful to Dominik Peters for useful pointers to relevant literature.
-Finally, we thank the anonymous reviewers for helpful suggestions.
+We thank the anonymous reviewers for helpful suggestions.
+Finally, we thank Zhou Yu for finding an error in an earlier version.